saggins/AFKBot/README.md

  1. Repeat number 4 from "Install"; navigate to the folder where the files are located.
  2. There are 4 arguments that are needed, and other 2 that are optional:

-	<host> : This is the IP or the subdomain of the server.
+	"host" : This is the IP or the subdomain of the server.

-	<port> : This is the port of the server.
+	"port" : This is the port of the server.

-	<windows desktop notifications> : You need to choose between "yes" or "no" depending if you want or not Windows Desktop Notifications.
+	"windows desktop notifications" : You need to choose between "yes" or "no" depending if you want or not Windows Desktop Notifications.

-	<owner> : You need to fill this with the username of the player who wants to control the bot, so that the bot doesn't accidentally respond with actions if other players /tell him to do them.
+	"owner" : You need to fill this with the username of the player who wants to control the bot, so that the bot doesn't accidentally respond with actions if other players /tell him to do them.

-	[username/gmail] : You need to type a username for the bot, write the e-mail in case the account is premium, default is "AFKBot".
+	"username/gmail" : You need to type a username for the bot, write the e-mail in case the account is premium, default is "AFKBot".

-	[password] : Ignore if the account is cracked, only for premium accounts.
+	"password" : Ignore if the account is cracked, only for premium accounts.

 	Example: